sftSalman/NLP/README.md

 - **Repetition**: The decoder block is repeated N times to capture intricate relationships.
 - **Final Output**: The output is passed through a fully connected layer and softmax for cross-entropy loss calculation.

+# Transformer Summarizer

+## Understanding the Problem

+The task at hand is summarization, where the goal is to produce a concise summary of whole news articles.
+This is achieved using the transformer model, which is well-suited for text generation tasks.

+## Data Processing for Summarization

+To prepare the data for training the transformer model, the input features are constructed by concatenating the article with the summary.
+This concatenated text is tokenized into integers, with special tags denoting padding and end-of-sequence (EOS).

+## Weighted Loss for Training

+During training, a weighted loss function is used to focus the model's attention on the summary portion of the input.
+This helps the model learn to generate summaries effectively.
+Additionally, a weighted cross-entropy function is optimized, ignoring words from the article to be summarized.

+## Making Inferences with the Model

+At test or inference time, the trained model is used to generate summaries.
+The article is inputted to the model with an EOS token, and the model predicts the next word, iteratively generating the summary until it encounters another EOS token.